ScriptSmith/daq/README.md

 ## Estimated cost

+> [!IMPORTANT]
+> **July 2024 Update**: AWS will now charge for a 100GB minimum of magnetic storage
+>
+> _Effective July 10, 2024, the service will have a new minimum requirement for the magnetic store usage.
+All accounts using the service are subject to a 100GB storage minimum, equivalent to $3/month (in US-EAST-1), of the magnetic store.
+Refer to the pricing page for the prevailing rates of magnetic store usage in your AWS region [1].
+If the magnetic store usage in your account exceeds 100 GB, there will be no change to your billing._
+>
+> You can export your data from timestream to s3 using the new [S3 UNLOAD statement](https://docs.aws.amazon.com/timestream/latest/developerguide/export-unload-concepts.html)

 *As of January 2022*

 The [DIY kit](https://www.airgradient.com/diy/) can be purchased from [AirGradient's shop](https://www.airgradient.com/diyshop/) for between US$46 and US$60 + shipping